-The Lenses were produced by Rodenstock and Schneider Kreuznach, over 15 different lenses were available.
-I have three Schneider Kreuznach lenses (until now), the ƒ:4/28 wide angle, the standard ƒ:2.8/50 (the faster ƒ1.9/50 lens raised the price from 578,- DM to 680,- DM !) and a ƒ4:135 telephoto lens.
-For the 50mm lens, I bought three close up lenses, one green filter and a screw in lens hood.
+Lenses for the Retinas were produced by Rodenstock and Schneider Kreuznach, and over 15 different lenses were available.
+I have four Schneider Kreuznach lenses (until now), the ƒ:4/28 wide angle, the standard ƒ:2.8/50, the faster ƒ1.9/50 lens (which raised the price from 578,- DM to 680,- DM !) and a ƒ4:135 telephoto lens.
+For the 50 mm lens, I bought three close up lenses, one green filter and a screw in lens hood.
 The original lens hoods are made of plastic, are square and are connected to the lens via a bayonet mount.

 Although quite heavy, the Retina is a quite small SLR by today’s standards, and a very quiet one too.